Jovins/Algorithm/README.md

 ![Algorithm](./logo.png?style=centerme)

-Record daily training algorithms and data structures in Swift.
-If you like it, please give me star❤️, thanks!
+Record daily training algorithms and data structures by Swift.
+If you like them, then give me a star❤️, thanks!

 ## Data Structures